manuelbua/libgdx-contribs/README.md

 ### Cloning and importing the projects in Eclipse ###

-Start by cloning the *libgdx-contribs* project in your preferred directory:
+Start by cloning the *libgdx-contribs* repository in your preferred directory:

     https://github.com/manuelbua/libgdx-contribs.git